Dawg Yawp

-Dawg Yawp is an American indie folk band based in Cincinnati, OH.
-The group consists of members Tyler Randall and Rob Keenan.
+Dawg Yawp was an American indie folk band based in Cincinnati, Ohio.
+The group consisted of members Tyler Randall and Rob Keenan.
 Dawg Yawp’s music is known for melding intricate harmonies and unique instrumentation, including Randall’s sitar, which is amplified and played while standing, and the use of electronic synthesis, samples and drum beats.

 History

 2006–2014: Beginning, College

 In 2006, Tyler Randall and Rob Keenan became friends while both attending Turpin High School.
 After graduating, Keenan spent three years at Indiana University while Randall finished high school.
 During their time apart, Randall and Keenan would collaborate on music over the weekends.
 After Randall graduated from high school, he attended Berklee College of Music in Boston, MA.
 Keenan soon joined Randall as a student at Berklee, although both eventually dropped out to focus on their musical careers.
 While attending Berklee, Randall was the first student to have sitar as their principal instrument.

 During his time at Berklee, Randall experimented with the sitar in genres such as free improvisation, Middle Eastern fusion, jazz, and American roots.
 He began busking in the subways and on the streets.
 Randall also became active in the electronic underground music scene and hosted events.
 Randall cofounded an underground electronic music collective known as ElecSonic, for which Keenan helped produce events.
 Keenan departed ElecSonic to focus on songwriting.
 Randall eventually departed ElecSonic to focus on his own music, and has collaborated with Phonoride, Sonnymoon, Time Wharp, Teebs, The Gaslamp Killer, Gonjasufi and Kaytranada.

-After leaving Berklee, Randall and Keenan relocated to Chicago, IL, then Nederland, CO to focus on writing music.
-The two eventually found their way back to Newport, KY, located directly across the river from their native Cincinnati, OH.
+After leaving Berklee, Randall and Keenan relocated to Chicago, Illinois, then Nederland, Colorado, to focus on writing music.
+The two eventually found their way back to Newport, Kentucky, located directly across the river from their native Cincinnati, Ohio.
 During this time the members would conceive Dawg Yawp.